 Businesses that use RingCentral feel would agree that it is an excellent cloud phone system for business.
 Getting to try the system before purchasing with RingCentral’s 15-day trial period is also a favorite among business owners as they shopped for a business phone system.
-For a more in-depth summary of user feedback, see our user reviews of RingCentral.
+For a more in-depth summary of user feedback, visit our RingCentral User Review page.

-Best Auto Attendant Phone System for Customizable Plans: Vonage
+Best Auto Attendant Phone System for a la Carte Plans: Vonage

-Vonage is a VoIP provider that offers an auto attendant phone system, video conferencing, voicemail to email and call forwarding capabilities.
-You can customize your plan’s features for each user, and the starting price is less than providers like RingCentral.
-This is the best choice if you need the flexibility to modify your plan’s features and price for each individual user.
+Vonage is a VoIP provider that offers an auto attendant phone system, video conferencing, voicemail-to-email, and call forwarding capabilities.
+While it offers tiered pricing, you can choose options from an a la carte menu of add-ons to customize your service plan’s features for each user.
+This makes it the best choice if you need the flexibility to modify your plan’s features and price based on individual user needs.

-Vonage’s pricing is structured into three different plans that range from $19.99 to $39.99 with a 14-day free trial to try the service.
-All plans provide access to the auto attendant feature, and a volume discount is available depending on the number of users you have in each plan.
+Vonage’s pricing is structured into three different plans that range from $19.99 to $39.99, with a 14-day free trial to use the service.
+All plans provide access to the auto attendant feature, and a volume discount is available depending on the number of users on each account.

 Vonage Tiered Features

 The Mobile plan is Vonage’s starter package.
-The auto attendant and all of Vonage’s 40-plus features are included with this plan, and you can use it to communicate through your mobile device and desktop.
+It includes an auto attendant, unlimited calls, and SMS messaging, as well as mobile apps to give users the choice of communicating through a mobile device or desktop.
 For one to four users, the cost is $19.99 per month.
 If you have five to 19 users, the cost is 17.99 per month. $14.99 per month if you have between 20 and 99 users.

-This is the best auto attendant plan for more traditional office environments that make calls, conferences and need file sharing capabilities to work together as a team.
-If your team also relies heavily on a CRM to keep track of all activities, this plan offers integration with Salesforce, Zoho and many other popular CRMs, a clear advantage over the Mobile plan.
+Although this level doesn’t offer faxing like Nextiva’s mid-level service plans does, this is a good choice for traditional office environments that make calls, conferences, and need file sharing capabilities to work together as a team.
+If your team also relies heavily on a CRM to keep track of all activities, this plan offers integration with Salesforce, Zoho, and many other popular CRMs, a clear advantage over the Mobile plan.

-Unlike the Mobile or Premium plan, the Advanced plan features what Vonage calls Orange-Glove Setup, which provides a dedicated team of experts that will guide you through the setup.
+The Advanced plan features Vonage’s Orange-Glove Setup, which provides a dedicated team of experts that guides you through the setup process.
 For one to four users, the cost is $39.99 per month.
 If you have five to 19 users, the cost will be $37.99 per month, and the cost is $34.99 per month if you have between 20 and 99 users.

 This is the ideal plan for businesses that need to leverage all the standard features that Vonage has to offer or those that might need regular hands-on assistance from Vonage.
-However, a drawback to this plan is that it doesn’t offer conferencing for any more users and retains the 100 attendee limit that we see in the Premium plan.
+However, this level doesn’t offer conferencing for additional users and retains the 100 attendee limit included in the Premium plan.

 What Vonage Is Missing

-Vonage offers many different ways to get help on the system.
-A knowledge base, email, chat and phone.
+Vonage offers many different ways to get help on the system, including a knowledge base, email, chat, and phone.
 However, the lack of 24/7 support is a drawback as this is offered by our best auto attendant phone system provider Nextiva and others.
 Vonage’s customer support staff are only available from 9 a.m. to 9 p.m. with limited emergency support available on the weekends.

 What People Think About Vonage

 Those who used Vonage were mostly satisfied with the call quality and flexible plans.
-However, long wait times for customer support, and the added cost for some add-ons and features that come standard with other providers has led others using the system to leave negative feedback about the provider.
-For a more in-depth summary of user reviews, check out our user reviews of Vonage.
+However, long wait times for customer support and the added cost for some add-ons that come standard with other providers has led people to leave negative feedback about the provider.
+For a more in-depth look at what customers think about Vonage, visit our Vonage User Review page.

 For unlimited calling, the prices are:

-Phone.com includes many standard call features with all of its price packages.
-Auto attendant, call forwarding, on-hold music and incoming and outgoing caller ID to name a few.
+Phone.com includes a set of standard call features with all of its price packages, including an automated phone system, custom numbers, call forwarding, on hold music, and incoming and outgoing caller ID, making it our top pick as a vanity phone provider.
 For an additional price, premium features such as call recording, adapters to integrate your existing phones with the service integration with CRMs like Salesforce can be added to your service.

-You can customize your greetings with Phone.com, recording your own welcome messages and menu options for your callers.
-For an additional cost of $79, you can sound even more professional by having its experienced voice-over write the script and record the welcome messages, prompts and on-hold messages.
+Users can customize greetings with Phone.com, recording your own welcome messages and menu options for your callers.
+For an additional cost of $79, you can sound even more professional by having its experienced voice-over professionals write the script and record the welcome messages, prompts, and on-hold messages.

-The voicemail to email feature is available as a premium add-on with Phone.com.
-For $1.50 per month per extension, the voicemails can be automatically transcribed and sent to you via email or text message.
-Phone.com takes this feature even further with the optional add-on of human transcription, a feature not available with our best auto attendant phone system, where for $0.25 per voicemail, your messages will be transcribed by a real, live person.
+The voicemail-to-email feature is available as a premium add-on with Phone.com.
+For $1.50 per month, per extension, voicemails can be automatically transcribed and sent to you via email or text message.
+Unlike providers like Nextiva, Phone.com takes this feature even further with the optional add-on of 25 cents per voicemail for human transcription, and your messages will be transcribed by a real, live person.

-Call forwarding comes standard with Phone.com, and you can forward calls to your home, mobile phone or another number easily.
-You can also create separate incoming call extensions for departments or employees without needing to add additional phone lines.
+Call forwarding comes standard with Phone.com so you can forward calls to your home, mobile phone, or another number easily.
+You can also create separate incoming call extensions for departments or employees without adding additional phone lines.
 Similar to Grasshopper, this gives you a cost-effective way of having multiple users within your business receive calls on your main phone number.

-Phone.com has built-in support for faxing.
-So you can send and receive faxes with your auto attendant phone system.
-Video conferencing is another feature, along with group short message service (SMS), where using the softphone app allow you to send group text messages to all your users.
+Phone.com has built-in support for faxing, so you can send and receive faxes with your automated phone system.
+HD audio conferencing is also available, along with group short message service (SMS) to send and receive text messages over any local Phone.com number.

 What Phone.com Is Missing

-While you can reach support agents through live chat, phone and email easily, Phone.com does not provide 24/7 support.
-Another drawback to Phone.com is the additional cost for voicemail to email or other features like call recording and analytics that come standard with our best auto attendant phone system and other phone system providers.
+While you can reach support agents through live chat, phone, and email easily, Phone.com does not provide 24/7 support.
+Another drawback to Phone.com is the additional cost for voicemail to email or other features like call recording and analytics that come standard with our best auto attendant phone system providers like Nextiva and RingCentral.

 What People Think About Phone.com

-Businesses that use Phone.com were genuinely pleased with the affordability of the service as the flexible calling plans allow them to add features as needed.
-Those who provided negative reviews were disappointed with the quality of customer support, long wait times and delayed responses.
-For a more in-depth summary of user feedback, see our user reviews of Phone.com.
+Businesses that use Phone.com are pleased with the affordability of the service as the flexible calling plans allow them to add features as needed.
+Those who provide negative reviews are disappointed with the quality of customer support, long wait times, and delayed responses.
+For a more in-depth look at customer comments, visit our Phone.com User Review page.

 Best Auto Attendant Phone System for International Calling: 8×8

-8×8 is another VoIP provider that provides auto attendant capabilities together with a complete phone system.
-What sets 8×8 apart is its international calling capabilities, which include 14 to 46 different countries based on the plan you select.
-This is best if your small business has a lot of customers outside of the United States.
+8×8 is a low-cost VoIP provider that offers auto attendant capabilities as low as $25 per user, per month, along with a complete phone system.
+What sets 8×8 apart is its international calling capabilities, which includes unlimited calling to 14 to 47 different countries based on the plan you select.
+This is best if your small business has many customers or vendors outside of the United States.

 8×8’s pricing is broken down into three different calling plans.
-The X2 for $25 per user per month, the X5 for $35 per user per month and the X8 for $55 per user per month.
-All plans include the auto attendant and unlimited calling to a number of countries based on the plan you select.
+The X2 for $25 per user, per month, the X5 for $35 per user, per month, and the X8 for $55 per user, per month.
+All plans include an auto attendant and unlimited calling to a number of countries based on the plan you select.